 - Trim it to leave a half-inch overhang.
 Fold the dough under itself and crimp to form a seal.

-- Cut vents with a sharp paring knife, or use a fork to prick a decorative pattern on the top crust.
-Small cookie cutters are especially nice when baking apple pies: these need to be well vented so that the crust doesn’t end up as a solid dome over the cooked-down fruit.
+13. Cut vents into the pie crust with a sharp paring knife, or use a fork to prick a decorative pattern on the top crust.
+Small cookie cutters are especially nice when baking apple pies: these need to be well vented so that the crust doesn't end up as a solid dome over the cooked-down fruit.

 Want to get fancy?
 Lattice tops, decorative top crusts made with cut-out shapes, braided edges, and other artistic touches all make a pie stand out.
 Use mini cookie cutters to make cut-outs from extra dough; brush the cutouts with water to help them stick.